API and agent docsJungle GridSectionRelease notes

 What shipped recently

-- •Provider-controller orchestration, warm-pool provisioning, and better provider health / candidate resolution across the compute layer.
+• Provider-controller orchestration, warm-pool provisioning, and better provider health / candidate resolution across the compute layer.

-- •Broader auth and portal coverage including device login, Google OAuth, password reset, notifications, credentials, and shared loading states.
+• Broader auth and portal coverage including device login, Google OAuth, password reset, notifications, credentials, and shared loading states.

-- •Managed-runtime diagnostics, artifact downloads, billing/admin surfaces, and API key management for operators and developers.
+• Managed-runtime diagnostics, artifact downloads, billing/admin surfaces, and API key management for operators and developers.

 01

-Documentation reconciliation for API, MCP, CLI, and integrations
+Updated API, MCP, CLI, and integration documentation

-- •Expanded REST API docs for estimate, submit, list, status, runtime, logs, live logs, cancellation, artifacts, artifact download URLs, callbacks, billing, and credential references.
+• Expanded REST API docs for estimate, submit, list, status, runtime, logs, live logs, cancellation, artifacts, artifact download URLs, callbacks, billing, and credential references.

-- •Updated MCP docs for hosted Streamable HTTP with OAuth, local stdio API-key compatibility, current hosted tool names, and cost/destructive action warnings.
+• Updated MCP docs for hosted Streamable HTTP with OAuth, local stdio API-key compatibility, current hosted tool names, and cost/destructive action warnings.

-- •Corrected CLI docs around submit-time estimation, logs, artifacts, provider node commands, and the absence of standalone estimate/cancel commands.
+• Corrected CLI docs around submit-time estimation, logs, artifacts, provider node commands, and the absence of standalone estimate/cancel commands.

-- •Updated portal and integration snippets to use current package names and shipped routes instead of stale examples.
+• Updated portal and integration snippets to use current package names and shipped routes instead of stale examples.

 02